-Prerequisites "C" or better earned in BIO 168, NUR 111, NUR 112, NUR 117, and PSY 150
+Prerequisites "C" or better earned in BIO 168, PSY 150 and "B" or better earned in NUR 111,

+NUR 112 and NUR 117

 Corequisites BIO 169

 This course is designed to further develop the concepts within the three domains of the individual, healthcare, and nursing.
 Emphasis is placed on the concepts of cellular regulation, perfusion, inflammation, sensory perception, stress/coping, mood/affect, cognition, self, violence, health-wellness-illness, professional behaviors, caring interventions, and safety.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.